Conditional Coverage Diagnostics for Conformal Prediction: Experiments

-Prediction sets are constructed using two different strategies: \begin{itemize} \item \textbf{Standard CP:} Using the nonconformity score \( S(X, Y) = |Y| \) within the standard conformal prediction framework using $3\text{,}000$ i.i.d. samples. \item \textbf{Oracle sets:} Using the ground-truth oracle that provides the true conditional quantiles \( \alpha/2 \) and \( 1 - \alpha/2 \) of the underlying distribution. \end{itemize}

-The first strategy produces marginally valid but conditionally invalid prediction sets, while the second produces conditional sets by construction.
+Prediction sets are constructed using two different strategies: \begin{itemize}[leftmargin=*, labelsep=0.4em, itemsep=0.01em] \item \textbf{Standard CP:} Using the nonconformity score \( S(X, Y) = |Y| \) within the standard conformal prediction framework using $3\text{,}000$ i.i.d. samples. \item \textbf{Oracle sets:} Using the ground-truth oracle that provides the true conditional quantiles \( \alpha/2 \) and \( 1 - \alpha/2 \) of the underlying distribution. \end{itemize} The first strategy produces marginally valid but conditionally invalid prediction sets, while the second produces conditional sets by construction.

 The first experiment evaluates how many test points are needed to obtain reliable estimates for commonly used metrics (CovGap, WSC) compared to our proposed metrics.
-We measure each metric as a function of the number of test points on a log scale, computing $L_1$-ERT and $L_2$-ERT respectively estimating $\bbE_X[|1-\alpha-p(X)|]$ and $\bbE_X[(1-\alpha-p(X))^2]$ using $5$-fold cross-validation, and show the results in Figure~\ref{figure:metrics:as:number:points}. \\

-\paragraph{Results.} The results are striking: group-based metrics are extremely unaligned with their theoretical values and require large sample sizes to converge.
+We measure each metric as a function of the number of test points on a log scale, computing $L_1$-ERT and $L_2$-ERT respectively estimating $\bbE_X[|p(X)-(1-\alpha)|]$ and $\bbE_X[(1-\alpha-p(X))^2]$ using $5$-fold cross-validation, and show the results in Figure~\ref{figure:metrics:as:number:points}. \\ \paragraph{Results.} The results are striking: group-based metrics are extremely unaligned with their theoretical values and require large sample sizes to converge.
 Even with $5{,}000$ points, they provide nearly identical diagnostics across these two very different scenarios, and WSC exhibits similar instability.
 By contrast, our metrics adapt rapidly.
 In particular, $L_1$-ERT stabilizes very quickly, providing reliable estimates of conditional coverage deviation in the naive scenario. $L_2$-ERT needs more samples to converge to its true value but already diagnoses conditional coverage failure with few samples.
-This is not surprising as, as explained earlier, the $L_1$ version only requires that the sign of $h(X)-(1-\alpha)$ matches the sign of $p(X)-(1-\alpha)$, whereas the $L_2$ version instead depends on the closeness of $h(X)$ to the true conditional probability itself, which typically requires more data.
+This is unsurprising because, as explained earlier, the $L_1$ version only requires that the sign of \mbox{$h(X)-(1-\alpha)$} matches the sign of \mbox{$p(X)-(1-\alpha)$}, whereas the $L_2$ version instead depends on the closeness of $h(X)$ to the true conditional probability $p(X)$, which typically requires more data.

 In the scenario with perfect conditional coverage, all of our proposed metrics converge rapidly to values indicating no failure, while WSC continues to struggle even with $50{,}000$ samples.
 These results demonstrate that our methods not only provide more accurate diagnostics but also require far fewer samples to detect conditional coverage deviations reliably.